mganjoo/gchessboard/README.md

 - View an example of a computer playing random moves in response to player input, see [this Pen](https://codepen.io/mganjoo/full/PoObVbx).
 - The development page ([index.html](index.html)) for this library also includes some advanced setup, including the use of custom slots, event handling, and changing various properties and attributes of the board.
+See the [Developing](#developing) section for more details.
 - The library can be easily wrapped with React.
 A demo using [@lit-labs/react](https://www.npmjs.com/package/@lit-labs/react) for wrapping is in the
   [mganjoo/react-gchessboard-chessjs-demo](https://github.com/mganjoo/react-gchessboard-chessjs-demo)
   repository.